E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/ESHDF5Interface/readme.rst

 one can proceed to build the QMCPack software, as detailed in the official QMCPack documentation `<https://qmcpack.org/documentation>`_, or in the manual available in the ``manual`` subdirectory in the main QMCPack directory.

+To use the interface one must use the ``interfaceh5`` keyword in the ``determinantset`` block in a QMCPack input file; further information can be found in Section 22.5.2 of the QMCPack manual, that can be compiled with the files in the ``manual`` directory.

 The tests for this code are part of the deterministic unit tests for QMCPack, that can be run with the command